 Download the program overview to learn more about participating in our next trip, and complete the SLE application on the Study Abroad website.
 For more information on the Spring Leadership Exchange, please visit the SLE FAQ.

 Greece Study Abroad

-This Greece study abroad opportunity is a joint venture between the Office of Fraternity and Sorority Life and the Texas A&M Study Abroad Office with a focus on leadership development.
+This Greece study abroad opportunity is a joint venture between the Office of Fraternity and Sorority Life and the Department of Agricultural Leadership, Education, and Communications with a focus on leadership development.
 It is a two-week trip to one of four cities in Greece, resulting in personal development and a greater understanding of the evolution of leadership.
-The program includes an Agricultural Leadership course credit.
-The trip occurs in early June.
+The program includes an Agricultural Leadership course credit, and the trip occurs in early June.

 Fraternity and Sorority Leadership Programs